JoshCork/hoist/OOJS-reflections.md

 ## 12/14/2014 - OOJS -

 ### subclasses - oof this was hard

+ - *be careful* - Van.prototype = new Car(); --> this is incorrect but was widely accepted as the right way to do it.
+It will show up as a BKM on many reputable sites.

  - building out a subclass quiz: this was difficult.
 Here's my swag at code:

  	var Car = function(loc){